Sharing Inner Health

 You can find more information on classes offered by the School of Inner Health by clicking on links below related to the training you are interested in learning more about to increase your healing arts skills.

-1. Lymphatic Biodynamics Workshops will begin on April 24, 2015.
+1. Lymphatic Biodynamics Workshops began on April 24, 2015.
 Click Here for more details about these 4 three-day workshops.

 2. Craniosacral Foundation Program and Certification Classes began on November 19, 2014.
 Click here for more information.

-3. Kathleen Morrow and Judi Gephart will be facilitating training for Raindrop Technique on September 8, 2015.
-An Advanced Aromatherapy will be scheduled later in 2015.
+3. Kathleen Morrow and Judi Gephart will be facilitating training for Raindrop Technique on September 12, 2015.
+An Advanced Aromatherapy may be scheduled later in 2015.
 Contact Judi for more information on these classes at: JudiG@Q.com

 Treatments Offered by Kathleen Morrow at Sharing Inner Health: